 In the first instance, complaints should be taken up with school staff directly concerned.
-If the complaint is not resolved then the matter should be raised with the Headteacher, who may:
+If the complaint is not resolved complainants can contact the SENDCo and where necessary the matter can then be raised with the Headteacher, who may:

 - Arrange a joint meeting with complainant

 - Undertake further investigations

 - Seek the involvement of external agencies, such as the Parent Partnership Service (SENDIASS)

 - Take action to address the complaint

 - decide that the complaint does not warrant any action and advise complainants of further action they can take.